SilentRhetoric/algokit-tutorials/src/content/tutorial/1-basics/1-introduction/4-payments/content.md

 The block from Lesson 3 contained just a single transaction, an Algo payment transaction.
 This is the simplest type of transaction on Algorand.

-Below is an example of a simple payment transaction that sends Algos from one account to another.
+Below is an example of a typical payment transaction that sends Algos from one account to another.
 It also includes a text note, which is Base64 encoded.

 ```json
 {